 A "Page Data Read" command must be issued followed by a specific page address shown in the table above to load the page data into the main Data Buffer.
 After the device finishes the data loading (BUSY=0), all Read commands may be used to read the Data Buffer starting from any specified Column Address.
-Please note all Read commands must now follow the "Buffer Read Mode" command structure (CA[15:0], number of dummy clocks) regardless the previous BUF bit setting.
+Please note all Read commands must now follow the "Buffer Read Mode" command structure (CA[15:0], number of dummy clocks).
 ECC can also be enabled for the OTP page read operations to ensure the data integrity.